A Bike Rider’s Guide to the Capitol Corridor

 Bike Parking at Stations

 For passengers who do not need to bring their bikes on the train, most stations have free racks for locking bicycles.
-There are also enclosed BikeLink eLockers costing 5 cents an hour at the following Capitol Corridor stations: Auburn, Roseville, Sacramento, Davis, Suisun/Fairfield, Martinez, Richmond (shared with BART), Berkeley, Emeryville, Oakland/Coliseum (shared with BART), and Fremont.
+There are also enclosed BikeLink eLockers costing 5 cents an hour at the following Capitol Corridor stations: Auburn, Roseville, Sacramento, Davis, Suisun/Fairfield, Martinez, Richmond (shared with BART), Berkeley, Emeryville, Oakland/Coliseum (shared with BART), Fremont, and Santa Clara/Great America.

 To use a BikeLink eLocker, passengers must first purchase and activate a BikeLink card in advance for $20 — cards are available for sale in the Cafe Car of our trains, at some staffed stations (Sacramento, Davis, Martinez, and Emeryville), and at select retail locations.
 You can also purchase a card from the BikeLink website or by calling BikeLink directly.
 It will take approximately five days to receive your card, and the card will already be activated and ready to use.
 You can easily add more value to your card at the BikeLink website.

 For information about getting, activating, and adding value to a BikeLink card, visit the BikeLink website.